 The Special Issue Guest Editors welcome papers for consideration from academics and researchers, especially those with an interest in geography, place-based industrial strategy/smart specialisation, technological transformation and innovation studies.

 The Guest Editors intend to host a Special Regional Studies Session at the American Association of Geographers (AAG) Annual Meeting in Denver, in April 2020, to showcase/promote the Special Issue.
 They also intend to host a one-day workshop at the University of Bath on 12th/13th May 2020 in conjunction with the Centre for Governance, Regulation & Industrial Strategy (CGR&IS), where papers under consideration for the Special Issue can be presented and discussed.
 Participation in these sessions will allow authors to attain initial feedback on their papers before submission.
 Details of the workshop will be available from David Bailey (firstname.lastname@example.org) and Phil Tomlinson (P.R.Tomlinson@bath.ac.uk).

-Authors interested in publishing in the Special Issue should, in the first instance, submit a 400 word abstract to P.R.Tomlinson@bath.ac.uk by 1st February 2020.
-Full papers must be received by 30th September 2020.
+Authors interested in publishing in the Special Issue should, in the first instance, submit a 400 word abstract to P.R.Tomlinson@bath.ac.uk.
+Full papers must be received by 301st October 2020.
 Submissions will be subject to Regional Studies’s normal rigorous peer review process.
 Details of Regional Studies’s publication process, evaluation criteria and style are available on the journal’s website.